e-ndorfin/mangoDetection/README.md

-# CongestionNow
+# MangoDetection

-TensorFlow AI project aiming to visualize congestion in public locations.
+YOLOv8-based AI built on PyTorch to identify and classify mango defects in real-time scenarios.